Enter your headline here

 Further plans

-SH Netz plans to complete the dismantling of a 200-metre section of the old pipeline on a private site in the south this week.
-The dismantling of the 1.1-kilometer-long pipeline should be completed by the end of October.
+SH Netz plans to complete the dismantling of a 200 metre section of the old pipeline on a private site in the south this week.
+The dismantling of the 1.1 kilometre long pipeline is to be completed by the end of October.

 Search